 Customizing Instant WordPress Search Results

 We hope this article helped you learn how to add live Ajax search to your WordPress site.
-You may also want to see our guide on how to choose the best domain name registrar, and our expert picks of the best webinar software for small businesses.
+You may also want to see our guide on how to track website visitors and our expert picks for the must-have WordPress plugins for business websites.